Siege of Changchun: Background

-Immediately after the end of the Second Sino-Japanese War, the civil war between the Kuomintang (KMT) and the Chinese Communist Party (CCP) resumed.
+Immediately after the end of the Second Sino-Japanese War, the civil war between the ruling Kuomintang (KMT) and the Chinese Communist Party (CCP) resumed.
 Manchuria became a focus of the conflict, as both sides tried to gain control of the region.
 Changchun in particular was of strategic importance as it was the provincial capital of Jilin, and was previously the capital of Manchukuo and the headquarters for the Japanese Kwantung Army during the Second Sino-Japanese War.
 The city was developed by the Japanese as an "ideal modern city" during their occupation.

 After the end of the Second Sino-Japanese War, the Soviet Union invaded and took control of Manchuria.
 After the Soviet withdrawal, both the KMT and the CCP began to move toward the northeast to expand their sphere of influence.
 The KMT Nationalist government secured a series of victories against the Communists in the early stages of their campaigns in Manchuria, regaining control of Changchun by 23 May 1946.
 The KMT momentum was stopped, however, as Chiang Kai-shek declared a ceasefire with the CCP on 6 June.
 The ceasefire allowed the CCP to recover from their losses.
 By mid-March 1948, the CCP managed to capture most parts of Manchuria, isolating the KMT forces in small pockets concentrated in the cities of Shenyang, Changchun and Jinzhou.